vespaiach/ledger-django-rest/README.md

-# ledger_django
+# ledger_django_restful

-REST API backend server for Ledger App, it's written in Python with only Django framework.
+REST API backend server for Ledger Application, it's written in Python with only Django framework.

 # Endpoints